Centro Studi Opera Omnia Luigi Boccherini

 Papers are limited to twenty minutes in length, allowing time for questions and discussion.
 Please submit an abstract of no more than 500 words and one page of biographical information.

 The committee will make its final decision on the abstracts by the end of April, and contributors will be informed immediately thereafter.
-Further information about the programme, registration, travel, and accommodation will be announced after that date.
+Further information about the programme and registration will be announced after that date.

 For any additional information, please contact: